 While it may not be on par with the more advanced and feature-heavy Ace 250, the 220i does have its strong points.

 It is a great option for individuals who are looking to take their detecting more seriously but don’t want to be crippled by complicated settings and features.

 This is a good quality metal detector that has an array of solid characteristics.

 You have a higher chance of discriminating between high quality items and plain metallic ones.

 You also have adequate sensitivity to help find items in an environment that may not necessarily be conducive to metal detectors.

-Overall, this really is a solid piece of equipment.
+Overall, this really is a solid piece of equipment to have in 2022.